DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 Under the GNU General Public License v3.0 https://github.com/DannyDorito/Exile-Server-Startup/blob/master/LICENSE

-### Check out our Twitters!
+### Check out our Twitter!

 https://twitter.com/DannyDorito_

 https://twitter.com/CSG_Exile

 ## This file includes:
 * Server startup - parameters, mods, optional arguments for potential performance increase
-* Crash/Restart monitor - have had issues with ping function not working all of the time, this uses the Windows task manager
+* Crash/Restart monitor - have had issues with local ping function not working, this uses the Windows Task Manager
 * Last start date and time of the server
 * Profile.vars.Arma3Profile deleter, potential performance increase
 * Optional Database backup script
 * Optional ARMA 3 Launcher Mission Prefetch from  - Allows clients to download server file from A3Launcher, can reduce server load
 * Optional Steam Automatic updater for ARMA 3
-* Detailed comments explaining what all of the script does
+* Plus detailed comments explaining what all of the script does

 ## Features to be added:
 * Optional Steam Automatic updater for mods